thin-edge/thin-edge.io/docs/src/howto-guides/013_connect_external_device.md

-# Connecting and external device to `thin-edge.io`
+# Connecting an external device to `thin-edge.io`

 With `thin-edge.io` you can enable connection for external devices to your `thin-edge.io` enabled device with the use of a few commands.

-> Note: Currently only single additional listener can be set.
+> Note: Currently, only one additional listener can be defined.

 ## Configuration

-External devices connection can be setup by using `tedge cli` tool and making some changes to configuration.
+External devices connection can be setup by using the `tedge` cli tool making some changes to the configuration.

 The following configurations option are available for you if you want to add an external listener to thin-edge.io: